MonashMath/SCI1022/Git.md

 ### 1.11.4.
 Merge a Pull Request
 <a id="markdown-merge-a-pull-request" name="merge-a-pull-request"></a>

 Go ahead and click the green "Merge pull request" button.
 This will merge your changes into the `master` branch.
-When you are done, I recommend deleting your branch (too many branches can become messy), so hit the grey "Delete branch" button as well.
+When you are done, we recommend deleting your branch (too many branches can become messy), so hit the grey "Delete branch" button as well.

 ----
 > *__Exercise 11:__*